 You provide: Computer or similar small fan, outside air vent, composting agent (sawdust, peat moss, coconut fiber, etc.)

 Extras you can purchase: Vented lid for carrying the bucket, another urine bottle, solar-powered vent, an extra compost bin.

-There are no regulations for quality control standards of manufactured compost toilets at the moment.
-However, most manufacturers are voluntarily meeting the same standards that wet toilets must meet - the ANSI/NSF International Standard 41, updated in 2009 to accommodate for new reduced-water toilet styles.
+There are no regulations for quality control standards of manufactured composting toilets at the moment.
+However, most manufacturers are voluntarily meeting the same standards that wet toilets must meet—the ANSI/NSF International Standard 41, updated in 2009 to accommodate for new reduced-water toilet styles.

 As far as installation is concerned, in states like California there are no regulations.
-Existing black water regulations do not apply to compost toilets, because there is no black water when the composting process has finished.
-Check here to see if there are restrictions in your state (if you live in the U.S.):
+Existing black water regulations do not apply to composting toilets, because there is no black water when the composting process has finished.
+Be sure to check to see if there are restrictions in your state (if you live in the U.S.).

 Toilets of the Future